DangTrung1212/historty-quiz/memory-bank/progress.md

 # Project Progress

 ## Current Status
 The application has made significant strides in its development, with a focus on refining the user experience and enhancing visual appeal.
-The interactive birthday card feature is now functionally complete and themed, and the landing page has been re-styled to match the app's overall aesthetic.
-The project is moving towards a refinement and polishing phase, with a strong focus on mobile experience and data quality.
+The interactive birthday card feature is now complete with proper Vietnamese font support (Be Vietnam Pro), responsive design, and smooth animations.
+The landing page has been re-styled to match the app's romantic theme.
+The project is in its final polishing phase, with a focus on reward saving functionality and cross-device testing.

 ## What Works
 - Core quiz functionalities (multiple choice, true/false) are stable.